Durrett History, Family Crest & Coats of Arms

 The surname Durrett was first found in Franconia, where the name Duerer could be considered to make a great early contribution to the feudal society which became the backbone of early development of Europe.
 The name became prominent in local affairs and branched into many houses which played important roles in the tribal and national conflicts, each group seeking power and status in an ever changing territorial profile.

-Important Dates for the Durrett family
+Early History of the Durrett family

 This web page shows only a small excerpt of our Durrett research.
 Another 179 words (13 lines of text) covering the years 1172, 1471, 1528, 1690, 1784, and 1856 are included under the topic Early Durrett History in all our PDF Extended History products and printed products wherever possible.